Cameronjpr/starboard/README.md

 # tips
 * Jewellery is the most valuable resource in the game.
 You can make up to 50 Gold by trading it between islands.
 * Storms can't pass over islands -- putting an island between you and the right-edge of the map will keep you safe from storms.
-* Sometimes you can pick up cargo that no islands wants to buy -- this is a known bug.
+* Sometimes you can pick up cargo that no island wants to buy -- this is a known bug.
 Press Q to dump your cargo if this happens to you.